SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

-# 2 Cultures, Backgrounds,Class and Roles
+# 02 Culture, Class, Background, and Role

-Character creation in the 2d12 system is built in three stages.
-Each stage contributes **4 attribute points**, for a total of **12 points** distributed before the player assigns their final 4 points freely.
+Character creation in the 2d12 system is built in four stages.
+Each stage contributes **4 attribute points**, for a total of **16 points**.
 No single attribute may exceed **5** at character creation.

-# 2.1 Cultures
+## 02.1 Cultures
 Each culture grants **4 attribute points**, one Culture Talent, language access, and skill options from the culture's aspects.
 Choose or create your culture.
 ## **The Imperial Civilisations**